elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-essential-elements-of-designing-evidencebased-questions.md

 url: /learn/education-studies/questions/what-are-the-essential-elements-of-designing-evidencebased-questions
 score: -1.0
 related_article1:
+    id: 164286
+    title: >-
+        What are the key components of creating a review schedule and allocating resources effectively?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-key-components-of-creating-a-review-schedule-and-allocating-resources-effectively
+related_article2:
     id: 164279
+    title: >-
-    title: How can clarity and precision be ensured in question design?
+        How can clarity and precision be ensured in question design?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-clarity-and-precision-be-ensured-in-question-design
-related_article2:
-    id: 164284
-    title: How should test content be structured to ensure a logical flow and effective topic segmentation?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-should-test-content-be-structured-to-ensure-a-logical-flow-and-effective-topic-segmentation
 related_article3:
-    id: 164284
+    id: 164281
-    title: How should test content be structured to ensure a logical flow and effective topic segmentation?
+    title: >-
+        Why is it important to support arguments with evidence in questioning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-test-content-be-structured-to-ensure-a-logical-flow-and-effective-topic-segmentation
+    url: /learn/education-studies/questions/why-is-it-important-to-support-arguments-with-evidence-in-questioning
 related_article4:
-    id: 164286
+    id: 164280
-    title: What are the key components of creating a review schedule and allocating resources effectively?
+    title: >-
+        What criteria should be used for evaluating responses in assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-creating-a-review-schedule-and-allocating-resources-effectively
+    url: /learn/education-studies/questions/what-criteria-should-be-used-for-evaluating-responses-in-assessments
 related_article5:
     id: 164282
+    title: >-
-    title: How can responses be validated effectively in evidence-based questioning?
+        How can responses be validated effectively in evidence-based questioning?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-responses-be-validated-effectively-in-evidencebased-questioning
 ---